evanxd/iot-dashboard/README.md

-# mjpeg-viewer
+# IoT Dashboard
-A Web-based Motion JPEG viewer.
+A IoT dashboard.